 It’s usually paid at check-in or check-out, and isn't always included in your upfront holiday booking price.

-Here’s a quick breakdown of what you can expect to pay based on your accommodation type:
+Here’s a quick breakdown of what you can expect to pay during the peak holiday season (April to October) based on your accommodation type:

 Accommodation typeExampleCost per night